learn-co-curriculum/message-queues-with-rabbitmq/README.md

 "As with any system, adding another component can lead to reductions in performance and reliability, and can also make the system as a whole more difficult and expensive to maintain." - [wikipedia](http://en.wikipedia.org/wiki/Message-oriented_middleware#Disadvantages)

 ## Instructions

-This is not a guide for implementing a highly robust messaging solution, it is simply enough to begin understanding the concepts involved with using RabbitMQ.

 For this exercise, you'll be using the [Bunny](https://github.com/ruby-amqp/bunny) library, a wrapper around the Ruby [amqp gem](https://github.com/ruby-amqp/amqp).

 Using the tests for guidance, connect the provided CMS application with